• Home

 Types of Udon Noodles

-There are a lot of options when it comes to buying udon noodles.
+There are a few options when it comes to udon noodles.
 Here are the ones that I see readily available in stores.

 Types of udon.

 • Shelf Stable Udon Noodles: There are udon noodles that you find on the shelf at the store.
-It really depends on the brand when it comes to the shelf-stable ones, as I find some to have a really strong aftertaste to them.
+It really depends on the brand when it comes to the shelf-stable ones, as I find some to have a really strong aftertaste to them, so I avoid them when possible.
 (The first one pictured)

-• Fresh Udon Noodles: If you can find fresh udon noodles in the refrigerated section.
-I like using these noodles when possible, but they do expire relatively quickly, so I can’t stock up on these!
+• Fresh Udon Noodles: You can find fresh udon noodles in the refrigerated section.
+I like using these noodles when possible, but they do expire relatively quickly, so I, unfortunately, can’t stock up on them!
 I usually have to use them within the week of purchasing them.
 (The second one pictured)

 • Frozen Udon Noodles: This one is one of my favorite options if you cannot find fresh udon noodles.
 As they’re frozen, they can essentially live forever in my freezer and satisfy my cravings whenever I get hit with them!
 (The third one pictured)